MewsSystems/gitbook-connector-api/use-cases/event-management.md

 Use [Get all rates](../operations/services.md#get-all-rates) and  [Get rate pricing](../operations/services.md#get-all-rates) to pull data about rates offered in the enterprise.
 Use [Get service availability](../operations/services.md#get-service-availability) to pull category availability and related adjustments from Mews into the event management integration.

-ADJUSTMENTS NOT LINKED TO AVAILABILITY BLOCK OR ADJUSTMENTS THAT HAVE ALREADY *Note that the `Availabilities` array refers to the inventory that is available to the general public, and therefore does not include inventory that has been reserved for the availability block.
+*Note that the `Availabilities` array refers to the inventory that is available to the general public, and therefore does not include inventory that has been reserved for the availability block.
+The array of adjustments displayed are those not associated with an availability block.*

 ### Managing billing